jakesower/json-expressions/docs/custom-expressions.md

 > **Need built-in expressions?** Check the **[Pack Reference](packs.md)** for comprehensive coverage of all available expression packs.
 >
-> **Note:** This guide covers function-based custom expressions.
-The unified `createExpressionEngine` supports both apply and evaluate modes when your expressions provide both methods.
+> **Note:** This guide covers function-based custom expressions for the apply mode expression engine.

 **Important note on equality:** JavaScript has the notion of `undefined` being distinct from `null`.
 JSON Expressions is designed to be useful regardless of the implementing language, and most languages do not distinguish between the two.
 Therefore, `undefined` and `null` are considered to be **equal** throughout the library.
 Use `$exists` if you wish to determine if a key in an object is undefined.